How much deposit do I need for a house?

 How long does it take to save a deposit?

-how much you put away each week, month or year
+how much you to save each week, month or year

 Getting a mortgage with a small deposit

-It’s recommended you put down at least a small deposit, as it means you’ll get a wider range of mortgages to choose from.
+It's a good idea to put down at least a small deposit so you have more mortgages to choose from.

 Can I get a mortgage with no deposit?

-You can get a mortgage with no deposit.
-This is called a 100% LTV mortgage, but they’re not that common.
+You can get a mortgage with no deposit but they're not common.
+This is a 100% LTV mortgage.

-The most likely way to get a no deposit mortgage is by getting a guarantor mortgage.
+You're more likely to get a no deposit mortgage by getting a guarantor mortgage.

-For a guarantor mortgage you’ll need to have a family member or friend (who owns a property) willing to guarantee your mortgage repayments on your behalf.
+For a guarantor mortgage you’ll need to have a family member or friend who will guarantee the payments for you.
+The guarantor will need to own their own property.

-This means that if you miss any monthly mortgage payments your guarantor is financially liable.
+If you miss any mortgage payments your guarantor is responsible.

 The downside of no deposit mortgages